Skip to main content

 • Decreased vaccine response in children

-A blood test can determine if you have been exposed to PFAS, but these tests cannot tell how much PFAS you have been exposed to or if adverse health effects will occur.
+A blood test can determine if you have been exposed to PFAS, but the results cannot tell you if your exposures will make you sick now or in the future.
 If you have health concerns about exposure to PFAS in your drinking water, consult your doctor.

 Is There an Acceptable Level of PFAS in my Water?

-There are no federal drinking water standards for PFAS in public water supplies.
-However, the Illinois Environmental Protection Agency (IEPA) has developed health-based guidance levels for PFOA, PFOS, hexafluoropropylene oxide dimer acid (HFPO-DA), perfluorononanoic acid (PFNA), perfluorobutane sulfonic acid (PFBS), perfluorohexane sulfonic acid (PFHxS), and perfluorohexanoic acid (PFHxA), which are provided below in parts per trillion (ppt).
-The guidance levels below are not drinking water standards, but you may have an increased risk for PFAS-related health effects when the level of PFAS in your drinking water exceeds them.
+In 2025, the Illinois Environmental Protection Agency (IEPA) adopted health-based groundwater quality standards for six PFAS, including PFOA, PFOS, hexafluoropropylene oxide dimer acid (HFPO-DA), perfluorononanoic acid (PFNA), perfluorobutane sulfonic acid (PFBS), and perfluorohexane sulfonic acid (PFHxS).
+The standards are provided below in parts per trillion (ppt).
+You may have an increased risk of PFAS-related health effects when the level of PFAS in your drinking water exceeds the standards.

 PFOA